lxchavez/user-posts-code-challenge/README.md

 ## Description

-Your task is to build a User Management API with a one-to-many relationship to Posts using Node.js, Express.js, and PostgresQL (using Prisma.js for communication).
+Your task is to build a User Management API with a one-to-many relationship to Posts using Node.js, Express.js, and PostgreSQL (using Prisma.js for communication).
 The API should allow CRUD operations on both User and Post data.

 \*\* Please fork this repo and commit all changes to your newly created repo following standard git procedures.
 A link to the newly created repo should be shared once the code challenge is complete.